Rockwell International: Apex and break-up

 Rocketdyne, which had been spun off by North American in 1955, was re-merged into Rockwell, and by that time produced most of the rocket engines used in the United States.
 Rockwell also purchased the Aero Design and Engineering Company from William and Rufus Travis Amis.
 Rockwell redesigned the company's Aero Commander aircraft, introducing its new design as the Rockwell Commander 112 and Commander 114.

 The company developed a desktop calculator based on a MOSFET chip for use by its engineers.
 In 1967 Rockwell set up its own manufacturing plant to produce them, starting North American Rockwell MicroElectronics Corp. (called NARMEC).
 This would later become Rockwell Semiconductor.
 One of its major successes came in the early 1990s when it introduced the first low-cost 14.4 kbit/s modem chipset, which was used in a huge number of modems.

 Collins radios were fitted to 80% of the airliners which were based in first-world countries.
-Collins designed and built the radios that communicated the Apollo moon landings and the high-frequency radio network that allows worldwide communication with U.S. military aircraft.
+Collins designed and built the radios that communicated the Apollo Moon landings and the high-frequency radio network that allows worldwide communication with U.S. military aircraft.
 Rockwell's Rocketdyne division designed and built the third stage of the Minuteman intercontinental ballistic missile, and the Advanced Inertial Reference Sphere inertial navigation system that provided its navigation.
 It also built inertial navigation systems for the fleet of ballistic missile submarines.

-In addition to the manufacture of nuclear missiles and bombers, Rockwell also produced key components of the bombs they carried, including plutonium triggers at the Rocky Flats Plant in Colorado.
-Rockwell ran the weapons plant from 1975 to 1990, and was the one of the subjects of the investigation of Special Grand Jury 89-2 into mismanagement of the plant.
-In 1990, a group of Colorado homeowners filed a lawsuit against Rockwell and the Dow Chemical Company, accusing the operators of reducing the value of their properties as a result of plutonium releases from the plant.
+In addition to the manufacture of nuclear missiles and bombers, Rockwell also produced key components of the bombs they carried, including plutonium triggers at the Rocky Flats Plant on a rural site northwest of Denver, Colorado.
+Rockwell ran the weapons plant from 1975 to 1990, and was one of the subjects of the investigation of Special Grand Jury 89-2 into mismanagement of the plant.
+In 1990, a group of nearby homeowners filed a lawsuit against Rockwell and Dow Chemical Company, the plant's original operator, accusing them of reducing the value of their properties as a result of plutonium releases from the plant.
 A $375 million settlement was reached in 2016.

 Rockwell built heavy-duty truck axles and drive-trains in the U.S., along with power windows, seats, and locks.
 The Rockwell Tripmaster trip recording system for commercial vehicles was released along with the Logtrak module for DOT log recording for fleets who successfully petitioned the DOT for paper logbook exemptions.
 Rockwell also built yachts and business jets and owned large amounts of real estate.

 It was also involved in providing custom electronic intelligence equipment to the Imperial Iranian Air Force as part of Project Ibex and paid bribes to the Shah of Iran in order to secure contracts there.